 In Depth: Connective Tissue 01

 Inside this capsule are pads that cushion the joint.
-One of those pads is a bursa, a sac filled with a slimy liquid that helps prevent friction between bones in the joint.
+One of those pads is a bursa, a sac filled with a gelatinous liquid that helps prevent friction between bones in the joint.
 When the fluid becomes irritated or infected, it is known as bursitis, a condition that can make joint movement painful and stiff in the morning.

 Ligaments are tough bands of fibrous tissue that connect bones.
 In the knee and other joints, they absorb pressure from twisting, impact, and other potentially harmful movements to ensure the bones stay in place.